microsoft/EveryoneCanCode-US/Track_1_ToDo_App/Sprint-05 - Advanced AI recommendations/Feature 1 - Get Generative AI recommendation/User Story 1 - Get Gen AI recommendation.md

 ⏲️ _Est. time to complete: 40 min._ ⏲️

 ## User Story
-*As a user, I want to receive AI-generated recommendations on how to complete a task when I click on it.*
+*As a user, I want to receive AI-generated recommendations on how to complete a to-do item when I click on it.*

 ## 🎯Acceptance Criteria:
-- The web app should leverage AI to analyze task name and provide relevant recommendations.
+- The web app should leverage AI to analyze a to-do item and provide relevant recommendations.
-- Recommendations should be displayed in a separate section on the task details page.
+- Recommendations should be displayed in a separate section on the to-do item details page.
-- Recommendations could include suggested steps, related resources, or tips to complete the task effectively as well as a link to the resource.
+- Recommendations could include suggested steps, related resources, or tips to complete the to-do item effectively as well as a link to the resource.
 - The interface should look something like this:

     ![Recommendations](/Track_1_ToDo_App/Sprint-05%20-%20Advanced%20AI%20recommendations/images/outcome-S05-F01-US01.png)

 ## 🎓Know Before You Start
-The following resources/videos will help you get a better understanding of some of the concepts that you will use to complete this user story.
+The following resources/videos will help you get a better understanding of some of the concepts you will use to complete this user story.

 - [What is AI Anyway?](https://www.ted.com/talks/mustafa_suleyman_what_is_an_ai_anyway) (~18+ minutes) <br/>
 - [Python Classes](https://youtu.be/uQ5BZht9L3A?si=kUWY6EL18arVgX80&t=1763) (~11-29 minutes of just the classes portion of this video) <br/>

 ## 📋Steps

 In order to complete this user story you will need to complete the following tasks:

 ### Open Visual Studio Code
-Open Visual Studio Code (either locally in the project directory that you setup or through your Codespace).
-Visual Studio Code should have your completed solution from the end of Sprint 1 or if you prefer you can use the starting reference application from [here](/Track_1_ToDo_App/Sprint-04%20-%20Voice%20To%20Text/src/app-s04-f01-us01/) by copying it over into your local directory or Codespace.
+Open Visual Studio Code (either locally in the project directory you setup or through your Codespace).
+Visual Studio Code should have your completed solution from the end of Sprint-01 or if you prefer you can use the starting reference application from [here](/Track_1_ToDo_App/Sprint-04%20-%20Voice%20To%20Text/src/app-s04-f01-us01/) by copying it over into your local directory or Codespace.

 ### Setup the AI SDK

 #### 1. Install the OpenAI Python library
-The first thing we need to do is to install the OpenAI and Semantic Kernel Python libraries.
-You can install it via pip from a terminal window in Visual Studio Code.
-Open the terminal window by doing the following: hold `ctrl+shift+p`, type 'terminal' and select "View: Toggle Terminal"...this will open a terminal at the bottom of your screen.
+Install the OpenAI and Semantic Kernel Python libraries.
+You can install both via pip from a terminal window in Visual Studio Code.
+Open the terminal window by pressing `ctrl+shift+p`, type 'terminal' and select "View: Toggle Terminal"...this will open a terminal at the bottom of your screen.

 ![Open terminal](/Track_1_ToDo_App/Sprint-02%20-%20Web%20Application/images/open-vs-terminal.png)

-In this bottom screen enter the following command:
+In this bottom screen, enter the following commands:

 ```bash
 pip install openai
 pip install semantic-kernel==0.9.5b1
 ```

-It is important that you install the exact version _0.9.5b1_ of the _semantic-kernel_ as newer version of the library have breaking changes that have not been incorporated into this training yet.
+It is important you install the exact version _0.9.5b1_ of the _semantic-kernel_ as newer versions of the library have breaking changes not yet incorporated into this training.

 ### Recommendation Engine
-The first step in completing this user story is to create the recommendation engine that will generate AI recommendations based on the task name.
+The first step in completing this user story is to create the recommendation engine that will generate AI recommendations based on the todo item.
 The recommendation engine will interact with the AI service to generate recommendations and return them to the web application.

 #### 1. Create a Service Enumeration Module
 This recommendation engine will support the [Azure OpenAI API](https://azure.microsoft.com/en-us/products/ai-services/openai-service) implementation, however as one of the potential homework exercises you could implement support for [OpenAI API](https://openai.com/).
-So in order to make working with that easier we are going to setup a quick enumeration module that allows us to see which service we are using.
+In order to make working with OpenAI easier, we are going to setup a quick enumeration module allowing us to see which service we are using.
 To do this, we will need to create a new Python file called `services.py` in the same folder as your  `app.py` file.
 Add the following code to the `services.py` file:

 ```python
 from enum import Enum